l3nz/cli-matic/README.md

 ### Positional arguments

-CLI-matic will usually just return an array of unparsed entries, as strings.
+If there are values that are not options in your command line, CLI-matic will usually just return them in an array of unparsed entries, as strings.
-If you use the syntax:
+But if you use the positional syntax for `short`:

 	{:option "a1" :short 0 :as "First addendum" :type :int :default 23}

 You 'bind' the 	option 'a1' to the first unparsed element; this means that you can apply all presets/defaults/validation rules as if it was a named option.

+So you could call your script as:

+	clj -m calc add --a2 3 5

+And CLI-matic would set 'a2' to 3 and have "5" as an unparsed argument; and then bind it to "a1", so it will be cast to an integer.
+You function will be called with:

+	{:a1 5, :a2 3}

+That is what you wanted from the start.

-The named option stays, so you can use either version.
+At the same time, the named option remains, so you can use either version.
 Bound entries are not removed from the unparsed command line entries.

 ### Transitive dependencies

-cli-matic currently depends on:
+CLI-matic currently depends on:

 * org.clojure/clojure
 * org.clojure/spec.alpha